stephanenicolas/RoboDemo/README.md

 points to click on and their associated labels.
 The  `Activity` under showcase is dimmed and the showcase highlights transparent areas to point views or positions users have to click.

-Creation of `DemoFragment` is straightforward, have a look at the sample to put in place RoboDemo in your own app :
+Creation of `DemoFragment` is straightforward, have a look at the sample to put RoboDemo in your own app :

 1. create a `DemoFragment`, use a custom xml layout
 2. in the `Activity` undershowcase, pass views or coordinates and their associated labels.

-RoboDemo has been designed to be convenient.
+RoboDemo can also walk a user through your own app.
+Great for first time use or explaining a feature that is not used often.
+Look in the sample to see how to switch from a showcase to a walkthrough.

 To learn more, visit [RoboDemo Fragment Starter Guide](https://github.com/ericharlow/RoboDemo/wiki/RoboDemo-FragmentStarterGuide) and [browse RoboDemo Javadocs online](http://stephanenicolas.github.com/RoboDemo/apidocs/index.html).